mozilla/firefox-translations-evaluation/README.md

 or to rebuild a full report reevaluating only selected translators.

 ### Datasets
-Only [SacreBLEU](https://github.com/mjpost/sacrebleu) datasets are supported at the moment.
+[SacreBLEU](https://github.com/mjpost/sacrebleu) - all available datasets for a language pair are used for evaluation.

-All available datasets for a language pair are used for evaluation.
+[Flores](https://github.com/facebookresearch/flores) - parallel evaluation dataset for 101 languages.

 ### Language pairs
 With option `--pairs=all`, language pairs will be discovered